dwhenson/personal-site/src/projects/insure.md

 title: "Insure"
 summary: " This was a small project which mostly consisted of HTML and CSS.
 I built a fully-responsive landing page.
-The only JavaScript this project required was to enable the toggling of the mobile navigation.."
+The only JavaScript this project required was to enable the toggling of the mobile navigation."
 displayOrder: 3

 #Content